On diffeomorphisms of even-dimensional discs: The proofs of Theorems , , and , and Corollary

-If $n \equiv 3 \pmod 4$ then we believe one can show that it is \emph{not} the case, using the calculation from \cite[Section 5]{KR-WTorelli} of the cohomology ring $H^*(B\mr{Tor}_\partial(W_{g,1});\bQ)$ in a stable range, the rational unstable Adams spectral sequence (which is a spectral sequence of graded Lie algebras), and the fact that Hirzebruch $L$-classes contain all possible monomials in Pontrjagin classes with nonzero coefficient \cite{BB}.
+If $n \equiv3 \pmod 4$ then this kernel is not finite and we believe that the $\Gamma_g$-action does not descend to a $G'_g$-action, or equivalently that the Torelli space $B\mr{Tor}_\partial(W_{g,1})$, which is nilpotent, is not rationally simple.
+We believe this may be obtained from the calculation in \cite[Section 5]{KR-WTorelli} of the cohomology algebra $H^*(B\mr{Tor}_\partial(W_{g,1});\bQ)$ in a stable range, the rational unstable Adams spectral sequence (which is a spectral sequence of graded Lie algebras), and the fact that Hirzebruch $L$-classes contain all possible monomials in Pontrjagin classes with nonzero coefficient \cite{BB}.
 We leave the details to the interested reader. \end{remark}